chiestroud/Bookmarkable/README.md

 <h3>READ Bookmarks</h3>
 <ul>
   <li>As an unauthenticated user, I should be able to see a card with 'get random resource' button on main page</li>
-  <li>As an authenticated user, I should be able to see the the Open Source component with all the resources that I and everybody else created.</li>
+  <li>As an authenticated user, I should be able to see the Open Source component with all the resources that I and everybody else created.</li>
   <li>As an authenticated user, I should be able to see the Personal component with all the resources I created.</li>
   <li>As an authenticated user, I should not be able to see Personal component with resources that were created by another user.</li>
 </ul>